 What are some examples of timelines?

 So glad you asked.
 Here are three unique timelines found on the online magazine, Good.
 You won’t find a straight horizontal line in one of them.
+See the resources at the end for more examples.

 Using a map for a timeline.
 This example shows the history of how an old steel-mill town transformed itself.
 Using a simple map and iconic graphics is an effective way to communicate the geographical aspect of the content.